dedis/popstellar/fe1-web/docs/README.md

 │   │
 │   ├── rollCall                 # feature dealing with roll calls, a type of event │   │
+│   ├── popcha                   # feature dealing with popcha
+│   │
 │   ├── social                   # feature dealing with social media functionality │   │
 │   ├── wallet                   # feature providing a HD-Wallet for safekeeping of secrets